Traffic Tickets in CaliforniaPage Overview

 The penalties for traffic tickets are consistent throughout all counties in California.

 Points issued will depend on the traffic violation.
-Violations such as speeding, making an unsafe lane change, or an at-fault accident will give you a lower points than serious violations, such as reckless driving, hit-and-run, DUI, or driving with a suspended or revoked license.
+Violations such as speeding, making an unsafe lane change, or an at-fault accident will give you lower points than serious violations, such as reckless driving, hit-and-run, DUI, or driving with a suspended or revoked license.

 If convicted of a traffic violation, you could receive points on your CA driving record, or have your driver’s license suspended or revoked.
 Your traffic court may give you the option to have points removed from your record upon completion of a court-approved traffic course.